secret-squirrel/ssq-server/README.md

 ## Development

+Run the server.

+`npm start | bunyan`

-So far you can run some tests.
+Or you can run some tests.

 `npm test`